-Blanks, Venable, Alonso homer in Padres' 13-4 winSan Diego Padres' Kyle Blanks is congratulated after his solo home run in the fifth inning against the Washington Nationals during a baseball game in San Diego, Sunday, May 19, 2013.
+Blanks, Venable, Alonso homer in Padres' 13-4 winSan Diego Padres' Will Venable, right, hits a solo home run against the Washington Nationals during the fifth inning of a baseball game in San Diego, Sunday, May 19, 2013.
 (AP Photo/Lenny Ignelzi)

 SAN DIEGO (AP) -- After losing to Stephen Strasburg on Thursday night and then blowing an extra-inning game Friday night, the San Diego Padres righted themselves rather nicely against the defending NL East champion Washington Nationals.